iskana/SlideSort/SS_v2/readme_v2.txt

 7. Lisence

-SLIDESORT is freely available both for academic and commercial user.
+SLIDESORT is freely available both for academic and commercial users.
-Lisencing is necessary if SLIDESORT is redistributed for commercial purpose.
-Redistributions in any form must reproduce the above copyright notice.
+Redistributions in binary form must reproduce the above copyright notice.